stars-laboratory/stars-laboratory.github.io/Dpublications.md

 ### Conference Papers

+* O’Connor, E.\*, Yangue, E.\*, Feng, Y., Wu, H., and Liu, C., 2024, “Towards Personalized Inhalation Therapy by Correlating Chest CT Imaging and Pulmonary Function Test Features Using Machine Learning,” *Proceedings of the 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)*.
+(In press)
+     * ***This work won the 2nd place award of Undergraduate Student Technical Paper Competition, at the 2024 IISE South Central Regional Conference (Student: Ethan O'Connor)***
+   * ***This work has been selected to present in the 2025 Research Day at the Capitol, which highlights the exceptional undergraduate research going on across the State of Oklahoma (Student: Ethan O'Connor)***

+* Yangue, E.\*, Li, Y.\*, Ranjan, A., and Liu, C., 2024, “An Adaptive Image Segmentation Approach for Tumor Region Identification in Ultrasound Images,” *Proceedings of the 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)*.
+(In press)

+* Oskolkova, A.\*, Oskolkov, B.\*, Liu, T., and Liu, C., 2024, “Cost-saving Data-driven Diabetic Retinopathy Prediction via a Sampling-empowered Incremental Learning Approach,” *Proceedings of the 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)*.
+(In press)

+* Yang, Y., Ye, Z., Wang, Y., Liu, C., and Kan, C., 2024, “Recurrence Analysis of 3D Point Clouds for the Detection of Surface Anomalies in Advanced Manufacturing,” *Manufacturing Letters*.
+Vol. 41, pp. 1499-1506.
+[Link](https://doi.org/10.1016/j.mfglet.2024.09.176)

 * Yangue, E.\*, Ye, Z., Kan, C., and Liu, C., 2023, “Integrated Deep Learning-based Online Layer-wise Surface Prediction of Additive Manufacturing,” *Manufacturing Letters*.
 Vol. 35, pp. 760-769.
 [Link](https://doi.org/10.1016/j.mfglet.2023.08.108)